avdgaag/arjanvandergaag.nl/content/blog/the-block-anchor-pattern.md

 …or something along those lines, depending on how you style your links.

-Second, I want to give users a visual cue on the story's affordance of clicking.
+**Second**, I want to give users a *visual cue* on the story's affordance of clicking.
 Therefore, we need something that looks like a link, and the story element in its entirety needs the same interaction as a link — i.e. `hover`, `focus`, `visited` and `active` states.

 I only want to style part of the story as a link, but I'm not sure which part.
 Maybe a "read more"-line at the bottom, or the heading… Since this might differ from case to case, I chose to use a generic class to indicate the link target: